streamnative/pulsar-hub/connectors/aws-eventbridge-sink/v3.0.0.2/aws-eventbridge-sink.md

 ## Work with Function Worker

-> **Note**
+{% callout title="Note" type="note" %}
->
+Currently, the AWS EventBridge sink connector cannot run as a built-in connector as it uses the JAR package.
-> Currently, the AWS EventBridge sink connector cannot run as a built-in connector as it uses the JAR package.
+{% /callout %}

 1. Start a Pulsar cluster in standalone mode.
     ```